Ralph D. Gray Prize

 Assistant editor Tyson F. Reeder's article "Liberty with the Sword: Jamaican Maroons, Haitian Revolutionaries, and American Liberty" has received the Ralph D. Gray prize for best article appearing in the Journal of the Early Republic in 2017.

-The Society for Military History Moncado Prize is awarded annually in recognition of academic excellence to authors of the four best articles published in their Journal of Military History in the previous year.
+The Society for Military History Moncado Prize (now called the Vandervort Prize) is awarded annually in recognition of academic excellence to authors of the four best articles published in their Journal of Military History in the previous year.
 Papers of James Madison editor in chief J. C. A. Stagg received a 2015 Moncado Prize for his article "Freedom and Subordination: Disciplinary Problems in the U.S. Army during the War of 1812," Journal of Military History 78 (2014): 537-74.